 The safest bet is to fence out any such equipment—tractors, harrows, rakes, cars, and horse trailers, for example.

 Other pasture obstacles include water ditches and ditch crossings.
-If a crossing is composed of a metal culvert, it is necessary to cover the sharp metal ends of fence them off from horse contact.
+If a crossing is composed of a metal culvert, it is necessary to cover the sharp metal ends or fence them off from horse contact.
 Options for non-contact also might include culvert edge guards, cement, or even using old tires as a barrier.

 To prevent your horse from inadvertently falling into a ditch hidden by deep grass, walk him around the pasture when he first arrives so he can see and smell the presence of ground irregularities.
 This doesn’t guarantee that he won’t run through it, but it can help.